It was not supposed to turn out like this.

 Prophecy wears a noble message on its sleeve.
 If left unchecked, the teat of big business will destroy our precious natural resources.
 Mother Nature will bite back.
 And here, Mother Nature is Katahdin, a spirit-force the tribe holds in awe, and which takes on the outward manifestation of a mutant bear.
 This is where Prophecy takes off, where believability wanes.
 Its unintentional humor and absurdity aside, the movie is a cautionary fable that refuses to scare us.

 We can blame Frankenheimer (who was reportedly battling alcoholism) for this misguided effort, this failure of execution.
 But we should credit him (or alcoholism) for the film’s arsenal of jaw-dropping moments: the exploding sleeping bag, the appearance of the mutant cubs (a special effect that rises to Eraserhead levels of disquiet and disgust), the head-munching wait in the tunnel, and the prolonged but oddly static chase across the water.
 At the end, he throws in a parting trick shot straight from director Brian De Palma’s playbook.
 Prophecy also carries that strain unique to bad horror films: characters who make awful decisions that defy belief.
 In this movie, the curse is pandemic, amounting to a weird but glorious and mind-melting form of Chinese water torture.
-All these elements made the picture for me.
+All these elements make the picture for me.

 And I salute Frankenheimer for putting the monster in my face.
 This is a film about nature run amok and the toxic effects of corporate blight.
 A lighter touch could have stoked our imaginations; but no matter how cheesy Katahdin is, the filmmakers wisely figured a payoff was in order for this kind of picture.
 They had to tease us, then show the monster in time for the climax.
 An audience in 1979, fresh off the joys of Jaws (1975), might have expected no less of a big-studio horror film.
 Still, even when it cleaves to the corners of shots, even when shadow partially obscures it, Katahdin is ridiculous.
 At times you can see the wires in the works.
 It moves like a tall man in a bear suit—unless the design team sat a model of the bear on a mobile platform, which might explain the floating effect the creature sometimes has.
 (I kept thinking of Curse of the Demon (1957), how that movie “jumped” the demon in a story whose spookiness relies principally on shadow and suggestion.)
 Should you be weary of the modern-day glut of CGI, though, the analog, tactile feel of Prophecy’s special effects does bear some charm (no pun intended).